Infineon/mtb-example-optiga-mqtt-client/README.md

 - `MBEDTLS_ECDSA_GENKEY_ALT`

 In addition to these macros, ensure that your build includes the *$(optiga-trust-m)/examples/mbedtls_port* files.

+#### Custom Certificates and Keys

+If you don't have your own credentials for the connection, but you would like to generate them, refer to the [OPTIGA&trade; Trust M: Data and certificates management](https://github.com/Infineon/mtb-example-optiga-data-management) Code Example.
+If you would like to use existing credentials and would like to change default Object IDs, edit the Makefile and add to the `DEFINES` the following macros:

+- `LABEL_DEVICE_PRIVATE_KEY_FOR_TLS='"0xE0F1"'` to define a private key slot of the PKCS11 Engine (secure-sockets middleware library), where `'"0xE0F1"'` value can be of your choice.
+- `CONFIG_OPTIGA_TRUST_M_PRIVKEY_SLOT=0xE0F1` to define the private key slot of the mbedtls alternative implementation, where `0xe0F1` is the same value as specified above.
+Keep in mind, that here no additional signs `'"` are required
+- `LABEL_DEVICE_CERTIFICATE_FOR_TLS='"0xE0E1"'` to define a matching certificate to the private key mentioned above of the PKCS11 Engine, where `'"0xE0E1"'` value can be of your choice.

 ### Configuring the MQTT Client